EdJoPaTo/website-stalker-example/sites/com-apple-ios-ios-16-preview.md

 ### Reimagined Home app ###

 The Home app is rebuilt from the ground up to be even more efficient and reliable.
-Navigate all your smart home devices in the redesigned Home tab.
+Navigate all your smart home accessories in the redesigned Home tab.
 New categories for climate, lights, security, and more let you access relevant accessories with just a tap.
 And a multicamera view puts your smart home cameras front and center.

 ### Matter support ###